dg5lp/FT8-Helper-2.5/README.md

 - Programmable on daily basis
 - Two time ranges per day can be programmed
 - Operating band, mode, and strategy can be selected.

-- Comfortable set-up of all parameter
-- Easy installation
-- WSJT-X can start with the -rig-name argument
-- Opens the QRZ.com page of the station when starting a QSO

 Feedback to: dg5lp@darc.de